ImperialCollegeLondon/MSE404-MM/docs/labs/lab02/readme.md

 ## C$_{20}$ isomers

-The total energy of a molecule isn't that useful by itself ( ), the ***relative*** energies between, say, different isomers of a given molecule are much more useful.
+The total energy of a molecule isn't that useful by itself.
+However, the ***relative*** energies between, say, different isomers of a given molecule are much more useful.

 !!! note "Kohn-Sham Energies"
     The energies calculated in DFT are the Kohn-Sham energies.
 These are the energies of the single-particle Kohn-Sham states.
 Since these single particle Kohn-Sham states are ficticious ( the real wavefucntions are NOT single-particle wavefunctions), then the Kohn-Sham energy is also ficticious.
 Therefore, the total energy of a structure is not meaningful by itself.
 What is meaningful is comparisons of totale energy!
-You will learn more about this in the theoretical part of the course.

 In general (ignoring effects of e.g. temperature), a lower total energy indicates that an isomer is more stable.
 As an example, we are going to be looking at three different isomers of